paveltimofeev/screens.io/tasklist.md

 -- Backend: Bulk Upsert viewports for Settings vew
 -- Frontend: Remove old views and components
 -- [Bug] Overview - card-sm - LatestResults does not work correctly *removed LatestResults button, because history available from scenario page*
+-- Frontend: Make header fixed, it must be always visible.

 - Click on job history row should navigate to job history record
 - [Bug] Frontend: AutoRefresh should stop after user left page (on ngDestroy) at Overview, ScenarioPage & Add Autorefresh for Jobs view